About the Theatre

 Refurbished in 2006 the BABBACOMBE THEATRE, has been a valuable asset to the town for over seventy years having been renowned for wowing audiences with their highly acclaimed shows, most especially since 1986 when Matpro Limited took over the venue.

-You will find magic in abundance during 2014 with the all-new shows, FANTASY & WEST END NOW!
+You will find magic in abundance during 2015 with the all-new shows, STARLIGHT & THE MUSIC OF THE NIGHT!

 Both shows promise you an explosion of exhilarating splendour, with casts to surpass the boundaries of talent.
 The producer, Colin Matthews has bought together for your viewing pleasure, stars of stage, screen and the music industry to enable him to conjure up a cornucopia of entertainment.

-So with an enchanting variety show and a showstopping musical production, there really is something to ENTERTAIN YOU at the Babbacombe Theatre throughout 2014.
+So with an extraordinary variety show and a showstopping musical production, there really is something to ENTERTAIN YOU at the Babbacombe Theatre throughout 2015.

 Having worked with some of the biggest names in the world of entertainment for over 30 years, producer Colin Matthews, now actively seeks out new and versatile performers for his productions which, together with his youth policy, has resulted in the discovery and development of young talent with success nationally and in the West End for many performers that have appeared in his shows.
 For information on the young people who have gone on to perform on the West End and internationally, click on the HALL OF FAME tab. (www.babbacombe-theatre.com/theatre/hall-of-fame.php)